PSalgado95/PSalgado95.github.io/_pages/about.md

 Before starting my PhD, I earned a Master’s degree in Economics from the University of Copenhagen :denmark: and a Bachelor’s degree in Economics from the University of São Paulo :brazil:

+I’m always happy to chat about research!
+Please don’t hesitate to get in touch.

 ## News

 - I’ll be presenting my paper *“Monetary Policy and Unhedged Interest-Rate Exposures”* at the [Graduate Workshop on Heterogeneous Agent Macroeconomics](files/Program_HANK_PhD_Workshop.pdf)